randyhongg/randyhongg.github.io/_pages/research.md

 <div style="text-align: justify; text-align-last: justify; margin-bottom: 2rem;">

 Artificial neural networks have provided us with an approach towards translating noisy neural signals into motor function control, evident through the successes of prostheses and brain computer interfaces on the market.
 However, biological heterogeneity and model architectures that demand high quantities of training data have introduced challenges in making this technology accessible and generalizable.
 I am interested in using neuroscience and mathematical theory to forge approaches that are more cost efficient and accurate than contemporary data analysis methods.
-Primarily focused on non-invasive closed-loop neural interfaces.
+Particular interest in engineering non-invasive closed-loop neural interfaces.

 </div>